leostat/rtfm/README.md

  * Re-jig the updater and the inserter

 ## Pipeline:
- * Create a HTML page 	      : H
- * create a WIKI format 	      : W
- * Drop to SQL Shell               : s
  * Template engine(autofill [user] : A user = innes, pass = password, attacker = 1.1.1.1, victim = 2.2.2.2
  * Make code more sane and betterize the layout